simonsteele/pn/pnwtl/doc/readme.txt

 ------------------------------------------

 1) Jump dialog now filters results as you type.
-2) Custom scheme is now implemented as a PN extension
+2) Custom scheme is now implemented as a PN extension.
+3) Double-click on tab bar (not on tab) starts a new doc (request #145).

 Bug Fixes:
 ----------